 Beyond the boards and nails, there is a plan behind every single construction project.
-From estimating to blueprints to labor costs, a plan is developed before actual construction of the project begins.
+From estimating blueprints, to labor costs, a plan is developed before the actual construction of the project begins.
 This plan may be utilized by the project manager, the architect, and the owner.
 It is imperative that everything flows evenly so that no one suffers a loss.
 This is how BI in the construction industry is beneficial to everyone involved.

 Key Performance Indicators (KPIs)

 Key performance indicators are one of the most common BI benchmarking tools used in the construction industry.
 The KPIs measure whether or not any changes a business executes produces positive results.
 By regularly monitoring KPIs, a company delivers its projects to clients efficiently and on time, within budget, without defects and safely.
 This often leads to reductions in project costs and shorter timelines.
 For construction companies, KPIs are as follows:

 - Percentage variance